NoahHsu/noahhsu.github.io/docs/System Design/How_to_design_an_efficient_Idempotent_API.en.md

 - System Design
 - Data Consistency
 ---
-# How to design an efficiency Idempotency API
+# How to design an efficient Idempotent API

 Idempotency API means that the **data/ system state will be the same no matter how many times the API is successfully called** with the same request body/parameter.